johannschopplich/nuxt-api-party/docs/guide/caching.md

 ## Custom Cache Key

-For more control over when the cache should be invalidated, you can provide a custom cache key.
+For more control over when the cache should be invalidated, you can provide a custom cache key to de-duplicate requests.
 Please head to the API references for more information:

 - [Customize the cache key for `useMyApiData`](/api/use-my-api-data#caching)
 - [Customize the cache key for `$myApi`](/api/my-api#caching)